1. The campus or unit identifies the source of funds or method of finance and estimated costs.

 2. For projects requiring Board approval, the campus or unit submits to the Chief Financial Officer its project concept description, a request for authority to begin the selection process for architects and engineers, an estimate of costs and identification of potential funding sources, and any request to select a contracting process other than competitive sealed bids.
 Board Policy 730.1.

-3. If approved by the President, the campus or unit notifies architects and engineers of the project scope, selection process and criteria.
+3. If approved by the President, the campus or unit issues an RFP for design professionals.
 The notification must include newspaper advertisements.
 Board Policy 730.1.

 - A different process is used for projects estimated to cost more than $5,000,000.
 This alternative process is described in Board Policy 730.2 and Ark.
 Code Ann. § 19-4-1415 and is sometimes referred to as the process for “Major Capital Projects” or the “Alternative Delivery Method.”
 See Bidding a Capital Construction, Repair or Renovation Project, paragraph 2.